 In many cases, barns are located near to houses, particularly historic farmhouses.
-It may be desireable to have some additional accommodation for the house rather than a separate dwelling, and if so linking the two existing buildings may be desireable.
+It may be desirable to have some additional accommodation for the house rather than a separate dwelling, and if so linking the two existing buildings may be desirable.

 Often ancillary accommodation can provided within an outbuilding, barn or oast with the appropriate consents.
 Creating a link between the two buildings may be possible if they are in close proximity.
 In particularly sensitive locations, we have gained consent for frameless glass links between historic buildings.

 Traditional or Contemporary